ruanpasta/about-me/README.md

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.
+> To deploy this app, you just need to push commits on branch main.

-<center>🚀 This project is under construction 🚀</center>
+<center>🚀 Project released 1.0.0 🚀</center>